ternaris/marv-robotics/tutorial/setup-basic-site.rst

 Serve the site
 --------------

-MARV is implemented using the Web Server Gateway Interface (`WSGI <https://www.python.org/dev/peps/pep-3333/>`_) and we are use the `uwsgi <https://uwsgi-docs.readthedocs.io/en/latest/>`_ application server with a simple configuration file ``site/uwsgi-dev.conf`` suitable to serve it for development:
+MARV is implemented using the Web Server Gateway Interface (`WSGI <https://www.python.org/dev/peps/pep-3333/>`_) and we are using the `uwsgi <https://uwsgi-docs.readthedocs.io/en/latest/>`_ application server with a simple configuration file ``site/uwsgi-dev.conf`` suitable to serve it for development:

 .. literalinclude:: setup-basic-site0/uwsgi-dev.conf
     :language: cfg

-uwsgi got installed into the virtual environment during installation of :ref:`marv-install` and you used it already to serve the documentation you are looking at.
+uwsgi got installed into the virtual environment during installation and you used it already to serve the documentation you are looking at.
 Let's stop that and restart with the configuration we just created.
 The new one will continue to serve the documentation:

 .. code-block:: console